aifoundry-org/ainekko/iterative-ai-principles.md

 I suspect we need a different word to describe this.
 I just don't know what it is yet.
 Suggestions & edits welcome.

+## Basic assumptions
+While the field of AI is ripe with great products, the devil is always in the details AKA End User License Agreements (fun fact: some of the EULAs are event [incompatible with the definition of Open Source](https://www.apache.org/legal/generative-tooling.html)).
+Just like Open Source licenses, EULAs are a form of a lincense agreement that exists to protect the balance of rights between owners/authors of the AI system and its users.
+Our core belief (and the source of a lot of the following principles) is that whatever the agreement, the [Four Freedoms of Open Source Software](https://www.gnu.org/philosophy/free-sw.html.en#clarifying) must be protected and fostered.
+More specifically:
+* The freedom to use AI system as you wish
+* The freedom to study all the source artifacts (not just source code!) and make changes
+* The freedom to publish (including publishing modifications to existing systems)
+* The freedom to collaborate with others and build on top of each other's work

 ## Principles
 The intent behind these principles is to create AI systems that can be iteratively developed and engender trust.
 To that end:
 * Optimize for iterative change, including removal.
 (An implication of this principle is working in layers.)